-Festoon lights or even outdoor fairy lights are perfect for lighting up a pathway, as says Thalia Shaw, owner of Sparkle Lighting.
+Festoon lights or even outdoor fairy lights or outdoor string lights are perfect for lighting up a pathway, as says Thalia Shaw, owner of Sparkle Lighting.
 'These can be used along a fence if there is one, or you can use shepherd hooks to hang them from if there is no wall or fence available.'

 There are lots more festoon light ideas in our guide.